Latial culture: Site catchment theory

 Emergence of settlements within the vicinity of Rome from the Middle Bronze Age to the Republican era.

 Sites in the vicinity of Rome organized according to walking distance from rivers.

 Urbanization in Old Latium can be further analyzed according to the site catchment models outlined by John Bintliff.
 According to Bintliff, within certain types of agrarian civilizations, a system in which each settlement is provided a territorial radius of around five kilometers provides the ideal amount of available land and resources to each community.
-In Latium, during the Bronze Age, the highest-ranking communities were typically around five to six hectares larges and usually situated around ten to fifteen kilometers from the nearest first-order settlements.
+In Latium, during the Bronze Age, the highest-ranking communities were typically around five to six hectares large and usually situated around ten to fifteen kilometers from the nearest first-order settlements.
 This indicates that first-order towns in the Bronze Age typically bore an average territorial radius of 5-7.5 kilometers, which may correspond to the optimal standard of five kilometers outlined by Bintliff.

 According to Bintliff, population growth and the subsequent birth of new settlements may progressively reduce the average territorial radius from around five kilometers to three to four kilometers and eventually two to three kilometers.
 These ranges can remain relatively stable and need not accompany any significant economic burden imposed on the broader civilization.
 During the Early Iron Age, the increasing number of minor settlements were typically situated around seven to nine kilometers from the nearest urban center, thereby possessing a radius of around 3.5-4 kilometers.
 Bintliff suggests that, following this period, the typical settlement radius may decrease to one to two kilometers, which may reflect overpopulation or limited resource availability.
 This ultimate stage may—according to Fulminante—correspond to the Early Iron Age II and the ensuing periods, by which time the distance between minor settlements and proto-urban cities had lowered to around five to six kilometers, leading to an average territorial radius of 1.5-2.5 kilometers.